-The ViewSonic PJD7720HD is a incredible full 1080p HD, 3,200 lumen projector capable of bright, crystal clear images in even ambient light conditions, perfect for any outdoor entertainment.
+The ViewSonic PJD7720HD is an incredible full 1080p HD, 3,200 lumen projector capable of bright, crystal clear images in even ambient light conditions, perfect for any outdoor entertainment.

 The Optoma EH500 is a high power outdoor projector that has a whopping 4,700 lumens to produce ultra bright images in even well-lit conditions.
 After dark, you would have trouble telling that you aren’t in a movie theater.

-If your looking for the best outdoor projector that is a more high-end unit this would be an excellent choice.
-With the extra brightness and powerful lamp you will be enjoying crystal clear and amazingly bright movies before the competition is even done setting up.
-Plus with full 3D compatibility you can watch the latest in 3D entertainment from the comfort of your own backyard.
+If you’re looking for the best outdoor projector that is a more high-end unit this would be an excellent choice.
+With the extra brightness and powerful lamp, you will be enjoying crystal clear and amazingly bright movies before the competition is even done setting up.
+Plus with full 3D compatibility, you can watch the latest in 3D entertainment from the comfort of your own backyard.
 The 10,000:1 contrast ratio will help the blacks seem blacker and the whites pop right out of the screen.
-In additional the DLP BrilliantColor technology will give you vibrant colors that are produced accurately and true to the originals.
-Lastly the rapid shutdown feature ensures little downtime when it comes to moving the projector inside after a long night out and helps to reduce overall energy costs.
+In addition, the DLP BrilliantColor technology will give you vibrant colors that are produced accurately and true to the originals.
+Lastly, the rapid shutdown feature ensures little downtime when it comes to moving the projector inside after a long night out and helps to reduce overall energy costs.

-This article is here to give you a a great knowledge base when it comes to choosing the best outdoor projector.
+We are here to make sure you get the best bang for your buck when you choose your next outdoor projector.
 Whether your an outdoor grill master who likes to watch the big game or you’re looking for a relaxing evening by the fire pit with a classic movie.
 When it comes to higher dollar purchases like outdoor projectors you’ll what to know everything there is before placing an order.
-In the next few sections we’ll go over all the necessary details, specifications and recommendations so you can have all the information to make the right choice.
-We’ll show you what features to look for, how many lumens are ideal for an outdoor setting and what sort or connection you’ll want your new projector to have.
+We’ll show you what features to look for, how many lumens are ideal for an outdoor setting, and what sort of connection you’ll want your new projector to have.
 In the end, we simply want you to get the most enjoyment and best value for your money when you finally decided on the right projector for your backyard paradise.

 There are seven main items you have to be aware of when buying an outdoor projector.
-In the below sections we’ll cover these one by one, but keep in mind that Brightness and Resolution are the most critical items you need to pay attention to when looking for a projector.
-High brightness allows you see the screen even under non-ideal lighting conditions, while a high resolution keeps the image crisp and clear when projecting a larger screen size.
+Let’s go over them, but keep in mind that Brightness and Resolution are the most critical items you need to pay attention to when looking for a projector.
+High brightness allows you to see the screen even under non-ideal lighting conditions, while a high resolution keeps the image crisp and clear when projecting a larger screen size.

 When it comes to choosing the best outdoor projector you’ll want to choose the highest lumen model available you can afford.
 We say that because the brightness of the projector directly increases the time window in which you can use it outside.
 To put this into perspective take a look at the simulation below to give you an idea of what different lumen values look like in the early evening.